CallismartLtd/smart-license-server/readme.md

 ## Description

-**Smart License Server** is a professional License Key and Update Server designed for WordPress developers.
-It allows you to securely deliver updates and manage license keys for your premium and free plugins, themes, or other digital products.
-With Smart License Server, you can control access, enforce license rules, and monetize your digital products without relying on third-party marketplaces.
+**Smart License Server** is a professional License Key and Update Server that empowers developers to securely manage licenses and deliver updates for WordPress plugins, themes, custom applications, or any other digital products.
+With Smart License Server, you can control access, enforce license rules, and monetize your products without relying on third-party marketplaces.

-Whether you sell plugins, themes, or software extensions, Smart License Server gives you a **centralized, secure, and extensible platform** to manage licenses, updates, and pricing tiers.
+Whether you distribute plugins, themes, standalone software, or custom applications, Smart License Server provides a **centralized, secure, and extensible platform** to manage licenses, updates, and pricing tiers for all your products.

 ---

 ## Features

+*Smart License Server works on any hosting environment and supports plugins, themes, and custom applications—without requiring SVN or external servers.*

 * **License Key Management**
-  Create, manage, and validate license keys for individual products.
-Support single-site, multi-site, and lifetime licenses.
+  Easily create, manage, and validate license keys for any product—plugins, themes, or custom applications.
+Supports single-site, multi-site, and lifetime licenses with full control over activations and expirations.

-* **Update Server**
+* **Universal Update Server**
-  Deliver plugin and theme updates automatically to authorized users via REST API.
-Control versions and update availability.
+  Turn any WordPress site into a fully-featured update server via REST API.
+Works on any hosting environment (shared hosting, VPS, or dedicated servers) without requiring SVN or external services.
+Updates are securely stored on the database and hosting filesystem, safely away from public directories, ensuring reliable delivery.

+* **Robust Filesystem Handling**
+  Overcome hosting limitations with robust, sandboxed filesystem APIs.
+Manage hosted applications, updates, and assets reliably across environments.

 * **Monetization Support**
-  Define pricing tiers and integrate multiple providers (e.g., WooCommerce, EDD).
-Control billing cycles, features, and maximum site activations per license.
+  Define flexible pricing tiers and integrate multiple providers (e.g., WooCommerce, EDD).
+Control billing cycles, features, and maximum site activations per license to maximize revenue and control access.

 * **Secure Access**
-  Only verified license key holders can access premium plugins, themes, or updates.
-OAuth support for authorized clients.
+  Only verified license holders can access premium products or updates.
+Includes OAuth support for authorized clients and programmatic API access.

 * **Developer-Friendly API**
-  REST endpoints and programmatic integration for seamless licensing, validation, and update workflows.
+  Provides detailed REST endpoints for license management, repository operations, update handling, and monetization.
+Seamlessly integrate with your existing workflows or custom applications.

 * **Works with Free and Premium Products**
-  Manage both free and paid products in the same platform.
+  Manage both free and paid products in a single, unified platform.

 * **Extensible**
-  Add custom providers, pricing tiers, and integrations to match your business model.
+  Easily add custom providers, pricing tiers, integrations, or extend APIs to suit your unique business model.

 ---

-## Installation
+## Installation & Requirements

+**Minimum Requirements:**

+- WordPress: 6.4+
+- PHP: 8.0+
+- Web hosting: Shared, VPS, or any standard hosting environment

+**Installation:**

+1. Download the plugin from [Smart License Server](https://apps.callismart.com.ng/plugin/smart-license-server) for $150.
-1. Upload the plugin files to the `/wp-content/plugins/smart-license-server` directory, or install via the WordPress plugin screen.
+2. Upload the plugin files to the `/wp-content/plugins/smart-license-server` directory, or install via the WordPress plugin screen.
-2. Activate the plugin through the 'Plugins' screen.
+3. Activate the plugin through the 'Plugins' screen.
-3. Configure your license and update settings in the Smart License Server admin page.
+4. Configure your license and update settings in the Smart License Server admin page.

+**Why Purchase:**

+- **Complete Functionality** – Every feature, from license management to monetization APIs, is fully available.
+No hidden limitations or freemium tiers—what you purchase is what you get.
+- **Automatic Updates** – Users automatically receive updates for all hosted applications and products through secure REST API endpoints.
+- **Full Support & Maintenance** – We maintain, support, and enhance the plugin continuously, so you don’t have to worry about broken updates or outdated functionality.

 ---